UltiHash/core/doc/SDK/C/0-Overview.md

-# C API - Overview
+# C SDK - Overview

 The following is a simple `main` program that uses the UltiHash C API to create some documents, write them and retrieve them.
 The rest of the documentation explain each of the API functions, but this document is a quick reference to kick-start the user.
 The basic steps to follow when working with UltiHash are: